codeforamerica/ohana-api/README.md

 Ohana API is a Ruby on Rails application that makes it easy for communities to publish and maintain a database of social services, and allows developers to build impactful applications that serve underprivileged residents.

-This is the API + Admin Interface portion of the [Ohana API](http://ohanapi.org) project, developed by [@monfresh](https://github.com/monfresh), [@spara](https://github.com/spara), and [@anselmbradford](https://github.com/anselmbradford) during their Code for America Fellowship in 2013, in partnership with San Mateo County's Human Services Agency.
+This is the API + Admin Interface portion of the Ohana project, developed by [@monfresh](https://github.com/monfresh), [@spara](https://github.com/spara), and [@anselmbradford](https://github.com/anselmbradford) during their Code for America Fellowship in 2013, in partnership with San Mateo County's Human Services Agency.

 Apps built on top of Ohana API include a [web-based search interface](https://github.com/codeforamerica/ohana-web-search) and an [SMS app] that allow anyone to easily find services that are available in a particular community.